ycwu1997/CoactSeg/data/README.md

 2. Then, please check with us to obtain the annotations and corresponding IDs;

-3. Finally, train the model under our fixed data split.
+3. Finally, get the data and train the model under the fixed data split.

 ### Citation